The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Israel: Joe Yudin and Jonathan Rose of Touring Israel.

 Spending at least a few days in Tel Aviv.
 Often overlooked as a tourist destination because it lacks Jerusalem’s historical clout, Tel Aviv is one of the world’s most vibrant, exciting cities.
 A visit gives you a taste of modern Israel—lots of energy, dynamic nightlife, and a mix of Israeli and international cuisine—along with a look at Jaffa, one of the oldest port cities.

 Eilat, a popular beach resort for locals, is in desperate need of an overhaul.
-Tacky and expensive—with awful and just-okay hotels—it’s only worth visiting if you’re en route to Southern Jordan (Petra) or interested in a wondrous diving experience in the Red Sea.
-But if you want a beach destination, Tel Aviv runs rings around Eilat.
+Tacky and expensive—with awful to just-okay hotels—it’s only worth visiting if you’re en route to southern Jordan (Petra) or interested in a wondrous diving experience in the Red Sea.
+But if you want a beach destination, Tel Aviv runs rings around Eilat, and the new Six Senses Shahurut (see “Best-value splurge hotel”) just to Eilat’s north is a much better option.

 Dig for a day.
-For $35 you can spend two to four hours underground, digging out an ancient settlement from the time of the Maccabees (second to first centuries B.C.).
+For $35 you can spend two to four hours underground, digging out an ancient settlement from the time of the Maccabees (second to first centuries B.C.) that is now a UNESCO World Heritage Site.
 You’ll find all kinds of artifacts from the period of the Hanukah Wars against the ancient Greeks: certainly pottery shards and maybe even oil lamps, wine jugs, jewelry, and coins.
 When you’re done, an archaeologist will take you spelunking (cave crawling) through some of the unexcavated caves.

 How to spend a Saturday